khasanthika/statistics-blog1/_posts/2025-03-29-Outliers Exposed.md

 This unsupervised algorithm isolates anomalies by creating random decision trees.
 Outliers require fewer splits to isolate, resulting in a shorter average path length compared to normal data points.

 **Local Outlier Factor (LOF):**
 LOF compares the density of a point to that of its neighbors.
-If a data point’s density is significantly lower than that of its surrounding points, it is flagged as an outlier citeturn0search1.
+If a data point’s density is significantly lower than that of its surrounding points, it is flagged as an outlier.

 Each method has strengths and limitations, so choosing the right one depends on the data’s nature and the analysis goals.